Welcome to Reception

 Helping a young child write - helpful tips for writing with young children

-Helping a young child read - helpful tips for reading with young children
+Helping a young child read - Here is a video with helpful tips for reading with young children.

 What to do if your child says "I hate Maths!"
 A helpful video